Are you looking for different types of humor to add a little wow! to your writing?

 9. Ironic Humor

-Ironic humor is humor that relies on a sharp contrast between the actual meaning and what is being said.
+Ironic humor relies on a sharp contrast between the actual meaning and what is being said.

 A real-life example of ironic humor is Emerson Moser.
 The former senior crayon maker for Crayola who made over 1.4 billion crayons, was color blind.

 Observation humor is comedy based on the commentary of everyday life.
 It can be found in both stand-up and sketch comedy and is often used to subtly criticize the world around us.